CarylThom/milestone-project-1/README.md

 ## Bugs and Issues

-* Unaware of any current major bugss or issues that would hinder the operation of the site.
+* Unaware of any current major bugs or issues that would hinder the operation of the site.

 * With hardly any previous experience of coding in practice, and having never used GitHub or Bootstrap (or any of the other software and websites involved), this first milestone did prove a challenge.
 After many hours of work the biggest issues were still the linking of files within GitHub, and also the responsive design on mobile and tablet.
 Hopefully the frequent use of GitHub and further experimentation with code will make these issues much easier to resolve in future.